 Gallery: N/A

-Checklists: Set checklist or Team checklist.
+Checklists: Set checklist or Team checklist

 FKS Publishers

-A Full Colour Picture Gallery of World Cup Stars.
 An album of colour pictures, not stickers, which is not marked as FKS but which is clearly the precursor to the FKS sticker sets.
 The image on the front of the album is the same as used for the 1974 and 1978 World Cup albums (see album gallery).The album was printed in Spain, but published in England by World Distributors of Manchester.
 Album price 2s 6d.

 Number in set: 256